What Comes After Harm? Mapping Reparative Actions in AI through Justice Frameworks: Stakeholder Participation Across Reparative Actions

 \section{Stakeholder Participation Across Reparative Actions}

 While our taxonomy identifies which stakeholder groups initiate each type of reparative action, it is organized around actions and does not reveal how individual stakeholders contribute across the broader set of actions.
-To complement this, Table~\ref{stakeholder_distribution} presents the frequency with which each stakeholder group initiates each action.
+To complement this, Table~\ref{stakeholder_distribution} presents the frequency with which each stakeholder group initiates each action, with percentages reflecting their occurrence across all 1,060 incidents.
 This comparative view highlights patterns of responsibility and exposes disparities in who drives different forms of reparation.

 \textit{Perpetrators primarily respond through communication}.
 AI corporations, the primary actors responsible for harm in the dataset, were involved in public communication far more often than in any other form of response.
 Their involvement in statements or apologies was more than four times higher than their participation in actions like compensation, product recalls, or design changes.
 This pattern suggests that perpetrators are more likely to manage perception than to initiate structural or corrective measures.